thefanclub/mac-after-install/README.md

 # Mac After Install
+Automated software install tool for OS X

+<h2>Features</h2>
-Automated installation of some of the best open source and free software on Mac OS X
+- Automated batch download and installation of software
+- Easy uninstall of any and all software installed
+- Create custom lists of software to install
+- Export software installation lists to share
+- Import software installation lists
+- Create backup DMG of installed applications
+- Auto Updated list of selected default applications

 The application will install the latest versions of all software listed below as well as inform you of available updates.